dkang23/react-mysql-registration-login/README.md

 # react-mysql-registration-login
-Template for registration and login flow using React and MySQL
+Template for registration and login flow using React NextJS Express and MySQL